Canada Summer Jobs - Prepare to apply

 • You can find your CRA business number on tax-related documents or written communications from the CRA

-• An RP account with the CRA is required if your business pays employees, and you must have an RP business number prior to hiring youth through the CSJ program
+• An RP account with the CRA is required if your business pays employees, and you must have an RP business number before hiring youth through the CSJ program

 If your application is approved, a legally binding agreement will be formed between the Government of Canada and the organization identified by the business number and legal name in the Application/Agreement.

-Note: To complete an online application using GCOS or the online form, you will need a business number.
+Note: To complete an online application using Grants and Contributions Online Services (GCOS) or the online form, you will need a business number.
 To obtain a business number, consult the CRA website.

 What is your organization's legal name that is associated with your CRA business number?
 If it is an acronym, enter the legal name in full.
 Please verify that the correct legal name has been entered.

 If your application is approved, the signed agreement returned to you will form a legally binding agreement with the Government of Canada and any payments issued will be made out to the legal name.
-Payments will be issued using only the first 44 characters of the legal name.
+We will issue payment using only the first 44 characters of the legal name.

 What is the operating (or common) name of your organization (if it differs from the legal name)?
 If it is an acronym, enter the common name in full.